jawah/niquests/README.md

 ---

 Niquests is a highly improved HTTP client that is based (forked) on Requests.
 The previous project original author is Kenneth Reitz and actually left the maintenance of Requests years ago.

-[^1]: aiohttp was conceived solely for an asynchronous context.
-[^2]: requests has no support for asynchronous request.
-[^3]: while the HTTP/2 connection object can handle concurrent requests, you cannot leverage its true potential.
-[^4]: loading client certificate without file can't be done.
-[^5]: httpx officially claim to be thread safe but recent tests demonstrate otherwise as of March 2026. https://github.com/jawah/niquests/issues/83#issuecomment-1956065258 https://github.com/encode/httpx/issues/3072 https://github.com/encode/httpx/issues/3002 and only recently acknowledged the issue in https://github.com/encode/httpx/issues/3324 (one year after getting valid reports).
-[^6]: they do not expose anything to control network aspects such as IPv4/IPv6 toggles, and timings (e.g. DNS response time, established delay, TLS handshake delay, etc...) and such.
-[^7]: while advertised as possible, they refuse to make it the default due to performance and stability issues. as of December 2025 an extra is required to enable it manually.
-[^8]: they don't support HTTP/3 at all.
-[^9]: you must use a custom DNS resolver so that it can preemptively connect using HTTP/3 over QUIC when remote is compatible.
-[^10]: performance measured when leveraging a multiplexed connection with or without uses of any form of concurrency as of March 2026.
-The research compared `httpx`, `requests`, `aiohttp` against `niquests`.
-See https://gist.github.com/Ousret/9e99b07e66eec48ccea5811775ec116d
-[^11]: enabled when using a custom DNS resolver.
-[^12]: depends on your Python runtime.
-ECH and PQ support through HTTP/3 over QUIC requires `qh3` installed.
-HTTP/1, and HTTP/2 can benefit from PQ and ECH, provided the `rtls` extra is installed.
-ECH requires you to use a custom resolver (e.g. DNS-over-HTTPS).
-[^13]: most servers out there are not ready for this feature, but Niquests is already compliant and future-proof!
-[Caddy](https://github.com/caddyserver/caddy/releases/tag/v2.9.0) server and [HAProxy](https://github.com/haproxy/haproxy) support this!
-[^14]: they don't offer any built-in to speak with a WebSocket server.
-[^15]: requires you to install Niquests with the `utls` extra.
-Everything else is automatic!